christophevg/christophe.vg/technology/_posts/2013-01-01-FirstSteps.markdown

   <img src="images/full/making_embedded_systems_cover.gif" alt="Making Embedded Systems">
 </div>

-The first book I took on was "[Making Embedded Systems](http://shop.oreilly.com/product/0636920017776.do)".
+The first book I took on was "{% include external link="http://shop.oreilly.com/product/0636920017776.do" title="Making Embedded Systems" %}".
 I think it was the right book to get me started from the world I came from, looking at embedded systems from a software developer's point of view, while introducing the hardware concepts pretty good.